neosatrapahereje/hiddenmarkov/README.md

 # hiddenmarkov

-A simple library for Hidden Markov Models in Python
+A simple Python library for Hidden Markov Models.